 Papa Doble Daiquiri

-If you've a hardened palate and and would like to sample a true Hemingway Special without the addition of sugar then this is teh authentic recipe, given to us by Alejandro Bolívar Rodriguez, Head Bartender at El Floridita, Havana, Cuba.
+If you've a hardened palate and would like to sample a true Hemingway Special without the addition of sugar then this is the authentic recipe given to us by Alejandro Bolívar Rodriguez, Head Bartender at El Floridita, Havana, Cuba.

 Method: BLEND all ingredients with crushed ice for five seconds.